 Variations:

-Spicy Kick: Dust the chops with a little cayenne pepper or smoked paprika for a little warmth.
+Spicy Kick: Dust the chops with a pinch of cayenne pepper or smoked paprika for some heat.

-Citrus Glaze: Add a splash of orange or pineapple juice to the soy sauce for a zesty, tropical twist.
+Citrus Glaze: Mix a splash of orange or pineapple juice into the soy sauce for a little tangy, tropical flavor.

-Maple Infusion: For more complex sweetness, swap out half the brown sugar for maple syrup.
+Maple Infusion: For a more complex sweetness, replace half the brown sugar with maple syrup.

-Garlic Lovers: Finely chop a clove of garlic and work it into the butter before buttering the chops for a flavor boost.
+Garlic Lovers: Finely chop a clove of garlic into the butter before buttering the chops — it adds even more flavor.

 Conclusion: